Nelson, New Zealand: Māori settlement

-Today there are eight mutually recognised tribes of the northernwestern region: Ngāti Kuia, Ngāti Apa ki te Rā Tō, Rangitāne, Ngāti Toarangatira, Ngāti Koata, Ngāti Rārua, Ngāti Tama and Te Atiawa o Te Waka-a-Māui.
+Today there are eight mutually recognised tribes of the northwestern region: Ngāti Kuia, Ngāti Apa ki te Rā Tō, Rangitāne, Ngāti Toarangatira, Ngāti Koata, Ngāti Rārua, Ngāti Tama and Te Atiawa o Te Waka-a-Māui.

 New Zealand Company

 Planning

 The New Zealand Company in London planned the settlement of Nelson.
-They intended to buy from the Māori some 200000 acre of land which they planned to divide into one thousand lots and sell to intending settlers.
+They intended to buy from the Māori some 200000 acre of land, which they planned to divide into one thousand lots and sell to intending settlers.
 The company earmarked profits to finance the free passage of artisans and labourers, with their families, and for the construction of public works.
 However, by September 1841 only about one third of the lots had sold.
-Despite this the colony pushed ahead, and land was surveyed by Frederick Tuckett.
+Despite this, the colony pushed ahead, and land was surveyed by Frederick Tuckett.

-Three ships, the Arrow, Whitby, and Will Watch, sailed from London under the command of Captain Arthur Wakefield.
+Three ships, the Arrow, Whitby, and Will Watch, sailed from London, the expedition commanded by Captain Arthur Wakefield.
 Arriving in New Zealand, they discovered that the new Governor of the colony, William Hobson, would not give them a free hand to secure vast areas of land from the Māori or indeed to decide where to site the colony.
-However, after some delay, Hobson allowed the Company to investigate the Tasman Bay area at the north end of the South Island.
+However, after some delay, Hobson allowed the company to investigate the Tasman Bay area at the north end of the South Island.
 The Company selected the site now occupied by Nelson City because it had the best harbour in the area.
 But it had a major drawback: it lacked suitable arable land; Nelson City stands right on the edge of a mountain range while the nearby Waimea Plains amount to only about 60000 acre, less than one third of the area required by the Company plans.